Prag8855/aab/content/guides/best-bank-germany.md

 Their basic account **covers all your basic needs**: no monthly fees, free ATM withdrawals, multiple languages, a German [[IBAN]] and a solid mobile banking experience.
 I recommend N26 because I use it since 2016.

 The biggest disadvantage: [the required documents](/out/n26-supported-passports).
 Depending on your nationality, you might need a plastic [residence permit](/glossary/Aufenthaltstitel) that's valid for 1 year.
-This is a problem for recent immigrants.
+This is a problem for some recent immigrants.

 **[My review of N26 ➞](/guides/an-honest-review-of-n26)**